tiffany-simionescu/dice-game/README.md

 This is a Dice Game made with HTML, CSS, and JavaScript.

-The onclick function creates two random numbers between 1 and 6.
-After evaluating the random number values with conditionals, the winner is displayed in the heading, along with the correct corresponding dice images.
+The onclick function for the Let's Roll button creates two random numbers between 1 and 6.
+After evaluating the random number values with conditionals, the winner is displayed in the heading, and the scoreboard is updated accordingly.
+There's also a reset button to clear the scoreboard.

-## Future Additions

-Score Board that tells each player how many times they've won, lost, or tied.

-A reset button to reset the score.